zhouhaoyi/ETDataset/README.md

 # Electricity Transformer Dataset (ETDataset)

 In this Github repo, we provide several datasets could be used for the long sequence time-series problem.
 All datasets have been preprocessed and they were stored as .csv files.
-The dataset ranges from 2016/07 to 2018/07 (The cut-off date will update to 2019 soon).
+The dataset ranges from 2016/07 to 2018/07, and we will update to 2019 soon).

-==Dataset list==
+*Dataset list*

 - [x] **ETT-small**: The data of 2 Electricity Transformers at 2 stations, including load, oil temperature.
 - [ ] **ETT-large**: The data of 39 Electricity Transformers at 39 stations, including load, oil temperature.